})

 Is investing in construction site security systems considered an expense or an investment?

 Investing in construction site security systems is viewed as a crucial step towards ensuring business continuity rather than merely an expense.
+Early investment prevents greater losses, protects assets, maintains project schedules, and safeguards company reputation—making it a strategic business decision.

 FOR MORE INFORMATION